kreier/quartz/content/My Projects.md

 ## 2023
 - [Timeline](https://github.com/kreier/timeline) a timeline of human history for the last 6000 years.
 Some details of the history and progress are written on the [[Timeline]] page.
 ## 2016
 - 2016-2017 **Treehouse** in Saigon at the International German School Ho Chi Minh City.
 The school moved to a new location in 2025, so this is a past project.
-See [[Saigon treehouse]].
+See [[Treehouse in Saigon]].
 ## 2013
 - 2013-2016 **Treehouse** in Hofkoh.
 This was fun, even my students from Scheeßel came to visit to have their part in building it!
 Unfortunately the storm in October 2025 was too strong for the old willow tree, so it crashed.
-See [[Hofkoh treehouse]].
+See [[Treehouse in Hofkoh]].